mattvh/JekyllGalleryTag/README.md

 {% endgallery %}
 ```

+`subfolder/` is a directory with images in you `source_dir`.

 Jekyll will output some HTML that is (intentionally) similar to what WordPress does for galleries in posts, making it relatively simple to tweak your CSS.
-It will also add `rel` attributes to the links, which contain the "galleryname" text as shown in the above example.
-This makes is easy to integrate a lightbox script like [FancyBox.](http://fancyapps.com/fancybox/)
+It will also add custom attribute (default - `rel`) to the links, which contain the "galleryname" text as shown in the above example.
+This makes is easy to integrate a lightbox script like [FancyBox](http://fancyapps.com/fancybox/) or [Lightbox2](http://lokeshdhakar.com/projects/lightbox2/).

 You can see it in action on my personal blog, [here.](http://matt.harzewski.com/2012/03/13/winterspyre-a-minecraft-creation/)